EdyJ/c64u-control-panel/devdocs/DEVELOPMENT.md

    - See **PAGE_TEMPLATE.md** for detailed instructions on customizing the template

 2. **Alternative: Duplicate an existing tool:**
-   - Copy an existing HTML file and modify its content
+   - Copy an existing HTML page and modify its content
    - This works well if your tool is similar to an existing one

 ## Common code patterns